race-on/webpage/source/workshops/2_gain_scheduling.md

 ![pid_diagram alt <>](./../images/pid_block_diagram-1.png "PID block diagram")

 Note, the above diagram is for continuous time systems, our car is a discrete time system since we send one control command per image and not continuously while waiting for the next image.
 In discrete time systems the integral is replaced with the sum operator and the derivative with the difference between current and past error.
-The controller gains $K_p$, $K_i$, and $K_d$ have to be selected such that the system presents the desired behavior (fast convergence to *r*, low overshooting etc).
+The controller gains ```Kp```, ```Ki```, and ```Kd``` have to be selected such that the system presents the desired behavior (fast convergence to *r*, low overshooting etc).
 If we have a mathematical model of the system, there are analytical and graphical tools that help tuning the gains.
 In other cases, the gains are set using trial and error.

 **Exercises**: